 Even though there are encryption technologies to offer security options to AV professionals, sometimes they are used to only reduce openness.
 To offer complete security the lockdown option may be chosen where the compatibility of the users encoders/decoders to just their own brand as a measure to limit the scope of their quality assurance testing, technical support and customer care options.

 However having the knowledge and using a professional AV installer and technical support offered is a key part of maintaining the security of AV over IP networks.

-For smaller systems analogue AV will probably remain the preferred choice for the time being.
-However for larger systems that require higher bandwidth, longer distance or even plan for future expansion AV-over-IP is the best solution and there is no doubt AV-over-IP is the future of AV system transmission and control.
+For smaller systems, analogue AV will probably remain the preferred choice for the time being as a simple and cost effective solution.
+However for larger, more complex systems that require higher bandwidth, longer distance transmission or even plans for future expansion, the flexibilityof AV-over-IP offers a preferred solution and there is no doubt that AV/IP technology is the future of AV system transmission and control.

 CIE is one of the UK's leading providers of professional AV technologies.
 Our team of AV system designers provide a unique free system design service for our customers to ensure that - where appropriate - the latest IP and Audio video over Ethernet technologies are used to provide high performance, flexible and expandable solutions.
 View AV-over-IP projects designed and supplied by CIE here.